Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding: Experimental Results: NERD

-We plot the estimated rate-distortion curves in Fig.~\ref{fig:RD_only} for FMNIST and Fig.~\ref{fig:plug_in} for MNIST.
-In both cases, the curve appears to satisfy the convex and strictly decreasing properties of the rate-distortion function.
+We apply NERD to MNIST and FMNIST datasets, which are single-channel images, as well as SVHN (Street View House Numbers) \cite{SVHN} which contain color RGB images.
+We plot the estimated rate-distortion curves in Fig.~\ref{fig:plug_in} for MNIST, Fig.~\ref{fig:RD_only} for FMNIST, and Fig.~\ref{fig:SVHN_NERD} for SVHN.
+In all cases, the curve appears to satisfy the convex and strictly decreasing properties of the rate-distortion function.
 Using our estimate of $R(D)$, we can use DNN compressors of the autoencoder type \cite{Balle2017, Theis2017a, SoftToHardVQ} with quantization to see how they perform compared to the fundamental limits.
-In both cases, we see that DNN compressors closely follow the same trend as the estimated rate-distortion function, and are within several bits of optimality inside the achievable region.
+Additionally, we see that DNN compressors closely follow the same trend as the estimated rate-distortion function, and are within several bits of optimality inside the achievable region.
 However, it remains difficult to conclude in this case whether or not DNN compressors are optimal on these datasets.
 The gap of several bits could be potentially attributed to the fact that the DNN compressors are one-shot, whereas $R(D)$ is achievable only under asymptotic blocklengths.
 While one-shot achievable regions of $R > R(D) + \log(R(D)+1)+5$ are known \cite{sfrl}, lower bounds tighter than $R(D)$ for general sources $P_X$ are not as clear.
 Either way, it remains to be seen whether other computationally feasible source codes could be designed to perform closer to the rate-distortion limit.
 In later sections, we discuss learning-based block codes on real-world data that empirically perform closer to $R(D)$ for certain regimes of the rate-distortion tradeoff.

-\subsubsection{Comparison with Blahut-Arimoto}
+\subsection{Comparison with Blahut-Arimoto}